law-wang/roman-site/src/content/posts/2023-05-30-things-i-didnt-know.md

 So are there now.
 Infinite paths, waiting for our next move.
 For the past weeks, I’ve been wondering what I’ll pen down, about the end of it all.
 On move-out day, my gaze caught a patch of scratches on the granite tiles in the Timothy Dwight College foyer, accentuated by the shadows casted on it by a setting sun.
 I never noticed those marks before.
 I don’t know why but it made me think, for the first time (because I’ve been shitting on New Haven for so long), am I really ready to leave this place?

 I know I will hold on to these bright college years dearly.
 Yes, even you, Yale Hospitality.
-I want to thank everyone around me for putting up with my delirium these past four years, but also want you to know that I meant everything I said.
+I want to thank everyone around me for putting up with my delirium these past four years, but I also want you to know that I meant everything I said.

-To everyone who I didn’t get a chance to say goodbye, there is no need.
-I’m always there.
+To those who I didn’t get a chance to say goodbye, there is no need.
+I’m always here.
 Take it slow.
 There is still a lot I haven’t put into words yet.